denschub/dcf77webreceiver/README.md

 open an issue and we will figure out what went wrong.
 However, some general
 hints:

 This is just a static HTML web app, no special application is needed.
-However, you have to change line 114 in `js/main.js` to match your environments setup.
+Just set up your website to serve the files in `public/`.
+However, you have to change the `SOCKETIO_ADDRESS` in `index.html` to match your setup.
-This should be the address Socket.io is listening at.

 A note about security and a disclaimer
 ======================================